otvin/compiler2/README.md

 Compiler2 is less functional than compiler1 at this point.
 However, this version has been designed like a more classic compiler.
 There is a lexer, which identifies all tokens in the ISO Pascal standard.
 The parser generates an Abstract Syntax Tree (AST).
 The compiler then transforms the AST into Three-Address Code (TAC), which is an intermediate language.

 The TAC is then converted into ASM.
 Each variable in the TAC gets its own space on the stack.
 The resulting code is correct, but obviously not very efficient.
 However, there are many register-allocation algorithms that can be applied to the TAC in future versions.
 With the first compiler I wrote, it got very difficult to determine where different symbols lived in memory.
 In Compiler2 everything lives on the stack.
-GCC does the same thing if optimizations are all turned off; you will notice that, for example, after a function is invoked, all parameters to the function are copied to the stack.
+GCC does the same thing if optimizations are all turned off; you will notice that, for example, after a function is invoked, GCC copies all function parameters to the stack.
 My opinion is that this design will make it easier to surpass the functionality of my previous attempt.